 4) Other general awesomeness.
 Because of the way this pack is made, it looks great either full or empty.
 It collapses down nicely when not packed to the brim, so you won’t feel too weird when you’ve just your laptop and jacket.
 Even when packed full (and this pack can hold a lot!) it maintains a slim profile.

-Speaking of looks, I like that it retains pretty much all the function of most tacticool packs, while still maintaining a more sophisticated style.
+Speaking of looks, I like that it retains pretty much all the function of most tacticool packs, while still maintaining a slightly more sophisticated style.
 No, it’s not boardroom ready, but neither does it look like you’re heading out to hike the Grand Canyon.
 There’s nice velcro strip you can put patches on, if you like.
 I put an Arizona state flag patch on mine.

 It’s also a highly water-resistant pack.
 Top and front are basically waterproof material.
 The sides might let a little in if soaked, but if you find yourself caught in the rain your stuff should be fine for while you find shelter.